Overland Park Property Tax Rebate

 Residents are encouraged to apply by the first-round deadline to ensure consideration.

-August 16 - 31, 2025: If funding is still available, incomplete applications will be provided with the option of submitting missing information.
+If funding is still available, incomplete applications will be provided with the option of submitting missing information and a second application round may open.

 How to Apply